markusvoelter/ProgrammingBasics/doc/chapter03_types/index.md

 ... why do I need to specify the type for something if, as in `val`s, I also always have to give a value and that value can never change?
 Well, dear reader, you have a point here.
 Explicitly given types are much more useful if something can have _several_ values as the program executes.
+In such a case explicitly given types are necessary to make the program meaningful.
 In the next chapter we will encounter a situation where this is the case: functions.